Should I stop using passwords?

 One thing humans do subconsciously better than computers is organizing things into order.
 Our brains are configured to organize large strings of information in order.
 Most passwords contain 8 to 10 characters because that is what the human brain can handle without training when things are randomized.

-So, after all this talk, how are the hackers getting my password?
+How are the hackers getting my password?

 As we work to make things more secure, we inadvertently created a dictionary for hackers.
 Then, hackers combine that dictionary with a program that we refer to as a Bot, short for robot.
 These Bots run on their own; they learn and adapt to measures put in place to stop them.